TaaniBravo/04-Code-Quiz/Q&A.md

 2. What is the TriForce?

-3. Who is the main antagonist?
+3. Who is the usual main antagonist?

 4. What does each piece of the TriForce stand for?